 - Sample book proposals

 I’ve taught numerous conference workshops and online classes on book proposals, so my lectures anticipate your questions and address all the most common mistakes and weaknesses I see.
-To buy the curriculum, click here.
+To find out more, click here.
 After your purchase is complete, you’ll get immediate access to the course and all curriculum.

 Latest posts by Jane Friedman (see all)